-Dual degree students are required to take a complete sequence of courses in one school during the first year of the program and a complete sequence of courses in the other school during the second year of the program.
+Dual degree students normally take a complete sequence of courses in one school during the first year of the program and a complete sequence of courses in the other school during the second year of the program, although some students take courses concurrently in both schools.
 The remaining requirements for each school will be completed in the final semester.
-Each school will apply its own deferred admission standards to students who elect to take the first year in the other school.
+Each school will apply its own deferred admission standards to students who elect to take the first year in the other school